kura-labs-org/DEPLOY_08_CICD/README.md

 5. Push Docker Image: This will push the docker images to Dockerhub.
 6. Deploy to Production: This would ssh into the production ec2 and pull the images recently pushed to dockerhub and run containers based on the images, all running on the same docker network.

+### Monitoring

+Lastly I set up a cloud watch alarm on AWS to monitor that the average CPU utilization doesn't go above 70% if it does it will set off the alarm.
+Results were then encrypted with ansible-vault.

 ## Steps to Replicate

 ### Provisioning Infrastructure through Ansible